CA-RPNZL/rpnzl-docs/README.md

 ## Source control methodology

+In our collaborative effort in building RPNZL, source control utilised was the industry standard Git.
+The client and server-side git repositories were both set up on GitHub under a GitHub organisation.
+Each repository initially had a dev and main branch and feature branches were then branched off of dev.

+- Feature branches allowed for parallel development where our developers are able to work on a feature in isolation.
+- The main branch is the stable branch used for deploying to production.
+- The dev branch is used for the integration of features.
+Dev was then merged to main at the end of each week.

+Frequent communication and code reviews were crucial in maintaining code quality and consistency with at least one person reviewing each pull request from the feature branch to dev.
+Synchronising when to push code to dev and pulling latest changes from dev to the feature branch ensures minimal merge conflicts.

+Regular commits were also made and commit messages were in the following form: “feat: \<feature worked on\>” or “fix: \<bug that was fixed\>” to illustrate work done on each commit.
+Pull requests were utilised for code review and once completed, the link to the pull requests were added to their corresponding Trello card.

+*Please refer to the [Screenshots](#part-b-screenshots) section for additional screenshots.*

 *[^ Jump to Part B Table of contents](#part-b-table-of-contents)*

 ## Project management methodology

+### Project management board

+For Part B, we continued using the Trello board to manage our tasks: [https://trello.com/b/Jz9YZmmt/rpnzl](https://trello.com/b/Jz9YZmmt/rpnzl)

+We followed the same Trello board guidelines as outlined in [Part A](#trello-board-guidelines).

+The only major change was the introduction of two extra columns (**Done - Sprint 1** and **Done - Sprint 2**).
+Instead of archiving cards once a sprint was finished, we decided to separate cards that were completed in each sprint.
+This provides visibility for assignment purposes, but also allows us to visually celebrate all that we have accomplished at the end of a sprint.

+### Sprints and stand ups

+Our sprints remained as two week blocks, as planned in Part A.
+- **Sprint 1** - Sunday 12 November - Saturday 25 November
+Sprint planning meeting: Sunday 12 November @ 7:00pm ACDT / 7:30pm AEDT
+    - **Week 1** - Discussed each requirement of Part A as a team.
+This covered what should be included for each requirement, as well as any ideas or rough sketches.
+    - **Week 2** - Drafted the content / diagrams as per the requirements and began the review process.
+- **Sprint 2** - Sunday 26 November - Saturday 9 December
+Sprint planning meeting: Monday 27 November @ 7:00pm ACDT / 7:30pm AEDT
+    - **Week 1** - This was week 3 for Part A. Finalised the content / diagrams, addressed feedback and made continuous improvements.
+After all requirements were completed, everything was collated and sent to each team member for approval.
+Once approved, Part A was submitted for marking.
+    - **Week 2** - This was week 1 for Part B. Prepared the foundations of our web application.
+This included getting our deployment servers and MongoDB Cloud set up, as well as creating static pages (client side), models and controllers (server side).
+- **Sprint 3** - Sunday 10 December - Sunday 23 December
+Sprint planning meeting: Sunday 10 December @ 7:00pm ACDT / 7:30pm AEDT
+    - **Week 1** - We spent week 1 focusing on pulling data in dynamically and getting the functionality up and running.
+This also involved researching and implementing appropriate packages.
+    - **Week 2** - Week 2 was a wrap up on the build, finalising functionality, cleaning up code comments and bugs, as well as trying to make the code more DRY.
+Testing and documentation was also completed in week 2.
+Once reviewed, the project was collated and sent to each team member for approval.
+Once approved, Part B was submitted for marking.

+During our sprint planning meetings, we would discuss:
+- what tasks needed to be completed,
+- the priority / order of tasks,
+- task allocation,
+- the high level approach,
+- ideal timelines and
+- the review process.

+After each sprint planning meeting, cards were created on Trello.

+The team also took an agile approach, to accommodate any learnings and experiences we encounter.

+Examples include:

+- Due dates could be pushed if we found something more challenging than originally scoped.
+- Additional tasks were created, and reprioritised, if there was something we didn’t account for during planning.

+We continued our daily standups at 6:30pm ACDT / 7pm AEDT, Monday to Friday.
+On Saturdays and Sundays, there were several ad hoc meetings whenever we needed assistance, or felt like it was beneficial to regroup.

+We also continued to take meeting notes to accommodate for any absences, as well as communicated freely via Discord.

+During Part A, our standups were longer with more discussion around planning.
+For Part B, we kept the standups short and addressed the questions below:

+- What did you achieve today?
+- What’s the plan for the rest of the day?
+- Do you have any road blockers?

+Additionally, we spent some time going over any ‘other notes or questions’ - such as reminders and discussing Discord standup questions.

+*Please refer to the [Screenshots](#part-b-screenshots) section for additional screenshots and [Part A - R6 Project management](#r6-project-management).*

 *[^ Jump to Part B Table of contents](#part-b-table-of-contents)*